mParticle/docs/src/pages/developers/idsync/http-api/index.md

 2. Encode the string

-    Using the utf-8 bytes of your mParticle platform API Secret (matching the API Key in the `x-mp-key` header), and the string above, create a byte encoding using HMAC SHA256 and convert the result to a hexidecimal string.
+    Using the utf-8 bytes of your mParticle platform API Secret (matching the API Key in the `x-mp-key` header), and the string above, create a byte encoding using HMAC SHA256 and convert the result to a hexadecimal string.
 Include that string as the `x-mp-signature` header.

 ### API key-only Authentication